herebythere/baseboard/README.md

 ## Abstract ##

-Baseboard is the CSS "reset" button.
+Baseboard is a CSS "reset" button.

-Check out this [demo](https://taylor-vann.github.io/baseboard).
-It's as ugly as it should be.

 ## Details ##

-Terrible, right?
-Now compare it to the same [page](https://taylor-vann.github.io/baseboard/example/plank.html) without Baseboard.
 Initial browser defaults go unnoticed *until* it's a problem.
 Baseboard gives the most useful and semantic HTML5 elements a clean cross-browser start.

 Function, flow, and experience should be created by design teams and developers, not libraries or boilerplates.
 Baseboard supports this philosophy and lets you begin from (almost) nothing.
 Less than 75 lines eliminate default styling and reduce HTML elements to a purely semantic foundation.